 Tonight, no physical intimacies, just rest.
 Amaya gets to hold Chloe, I hold Amaya and think lascivious thoughts.

 Amaya, “She’s next to me, what else could she be?
 Now be still while I kiss those freckles, all twenty three.”

-I’m in a golf cart with rented clubs, a sleeve of Titleist and a few tees.
+Wednesday, I’m in a golf cart with rented clubs, a sleeve of Titleist and a few tees.
 The Society booked me and my caddy, I’m there a half hour before the Bells’ tee time and have a tee time twenty minutes after theirs.
 We’re at the practice range with a bucket of balls.
 I’ve never hit a golf ball before.
-I did pick tips up out of Janah’s head.
+I did pickup tips out of Janah’s head.
 Why she’d read about golf I’ve no idea.

 Amaya is in dinky skirt and a golf shirt, I’m in black pants, a golf shirt and sneakers.

 A few men are slogging away, most of them hit what I assume are good shots, the ball doesn’t sail left or right, just straight.
 I pick one of the better ones and watch him through my sunglasses.
 Like martial arts, I absorb the moves.
 The men are taking sly glances at Amaya, who is chattering away about the weather, if the greens are fast, reading the course brochure, babbling about the water on seven and the sand on ten, the dogleg on fifteen.

 Water and sand, it’s like the beach out there, what’s a dogleg?

 Amaya, A turn in the fairway, hard right or left, so you can’t just plow the ball straight.